-Is it possible?
-Can you miss a few questions and still pass the CNA exam?
+Yes, you can miss some questions and still pass the CNA written exam.

 CNA Written Exam Overview